Lemon Chicken Cutlets

 1/4 cup fresh lemon juice

-2 tablespoons chopped fresh flat-leaf parsley (also known as
+2 tablespoons chopped fresh flat-leaf parsley (Italian parsley)

 Lemon slices for garnish (optional)